-Last month Arizona Senator Jeff Flake delivered a declaration on the floor of the Senate worthy of Daniel Webster, about how “…our democracy is more defined by our discord and our dysfunction than by our own values and principles.”
+Last month Arizona Senator Jeff Flake delivered a declaration on the floor of the Senate worthy of Daniel Webster, about how, lately, “…our democracy is more defined by our discord and our dysfunction than by our own values and principles.”

 He offered a passionate plea that “We must never regard as normal the regular and casual undermining of our democratic norms and ideals.
 We must never meekly accept the daily sundering of our country.
 The personal attacks, the threats against principles, freedoms and institution, the flagrant disregard for truth and decency.”